GUIDE

 Create a workunit with problem statement and success criteria.
 Can link initial assets

 Update workunit fields.
-Status=completed/archived triggers special workflows.
-Supports AI context fields
+Status=completed/archived triggers special workflows

 Tasks